Will Turbulence Divert Future Flight for Airline Stocks?

 The airline industry has endured substantial obstacles in the past, but rising oil prices over the last decade proved nearly disastrous.
 When the major legacy carriers emerged from bankruptcy beginning in 2005, business plans forecasted oil prices of $80 per barrel, and some industry participants commented how difficult it would be for the industry to cope with oil prices above $100 per barrel.
 Although airlines have traditionally offset rising fuel prices through ticket price increases, we believe intense competition has stopped the industry from passing along the entire increase.

-Basili Alukos does not own shares in any of the securities mentioned above.
+Basili Alukos does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.